VeFA: Vector-Based Feature Space Adaptation for Robust Model Fine-Tuning: Experiment

 \subsection{Natural Language Understanding}

-We evaluate on the General Language Understanding Evaluation (GLUE) benchmark \cite{wang2018glue} using RoBERTa-base and RoBERTa-large \cite{liu2019roberta}.
-We compare our simplest variant, VeFA, against LoRA.
-Our experiment broadly follows setting in LoRA \cite{hu2022lora}: we adapt the query and value projection matrices in each self-attention block and fully train the task-specific classification head.
+We evaluated on the General Language Understanding Evaluation (GLUE) benchmark \cite{wang2018glue} using RoBERTa-base and RoBERTa-large \cite{liu2019roberta}.
+We compare VeFA against LoRA and six other PEFT methods.
+Our experiment broadly follows the setting in LoRA \cite{hu2022lora}: we adapt each self-attention block and fully train the task-specific classification head.
 Unlike \cite{hu2022lora}, which employs an auxiliary hyperparameter $\alpha$ to rescale gradients in adapted layers, we use separate learning rates for (i) the classification head and (ii) the adapted layers.
-Learning rates and training epochs are chosen via hyperparameter tuning; full settings appear in Appendix \ref{appendix: hyperparameters}).
-We use batch size 64 for RoBERTa-base and 32 for RoBERTa-large, with maximum sequence lengths of 512 and 256, respectively.
+Learning rates and training epochs are chosen via hyperparameter tuning; full settings appear in Appendix \ref{appendix: hyperparameters}.
+We use batch size 64 for RoBERTa-base and 32 for RoBERTa-large.

-For initialization, because our feature-space method does not rely on random low-rank matrices (as in LoRA/VeRA), the diagonal scaling parameters (denoted $\Lambda_b^{(\ell)}$) are initialized to zero; consequently, we only report results with random seed = 0 for reproducibility.
-Finally, since fine-tuning introduces task-specific classification heads that can confound robustness comparisons, GLUE is used here primarily to establish the feasibility of feature-space adaptation on natural language tasks rather than to get robustness claims.
+In line with \citet{hu2022lora}, we report the number of trainable parameters in the backbone layers, explicitly excluding the task-specific classification head.
+For each setting, we run five trials with different random seeds, take the best epoch in each trial, and report the median over these five results.
+We also reproduce the original LoRA results under the same experimental setup as in \citet{hu2022lora} and observe that our SVD-initialized models achieve nearly identical performance, indicating that the SVD approximation does not affect fine-tuning.
+To evaluate cross-task robustness, we use the checkpoint with the median validation performance among the five runs.
+For model merging, we consider both federated averaging and Dirichlet-based merging with $\tau=10$ (near-uniform) and $\tau=1$ (diverse weighting).
+For each setting, we draw five independent samples of the merging coefficients.

-The experimental results are presented in Tab. \ref{Tab: GLUE}.
-VeFA achieves performance comparable to LoRA across both models, while requiring an order of magnitude fewer parameters.
-The experiment also validates the effectiveness of feature-space adaptation to achieve fine-tuning for natural languages tasks.
+The key results are summarized in Tab.~\ref{Tab: GLUE}.
+For completeness, Appendix~\ref{Complete effectivess_GLUE} reports all effectiveness results, and Appendix~\ref{Complete robustness_GLUE} reports all robustness results, including pairwise cross-task evaluation and different merging strategies.
+In terms of effectiveness, VeFA achieves performance comparable to LoRA and other PEFT methods across both backbones while using substantially fewer trainable parameters.
+Moreover, across all cross-task robustness settings, VeFA-based adapters show better compatibility and consistently outperform LoRA.
+These results indicate that VeFA provides stronger cross-task robustness than LoRA.